-Many small businesses are continually looking for an affordable, all-inclusive project management tool that caters to all or most of their needs.
-There are tons of project management software options available on the market today other than Workfront.
+Many small businesses are continually looking for an affordable, all-inclusive project management platform that caters to all or most of their needs.
+There are tons of project and task management software options available on the market today other than Workfront.

 Some of these alternatives are considerably cheaper, provide a better user interface, and offer more integrated features and tools that allow a more comprehensive range of processes across different workflow channels.
 This article showcases some of the best Workfront alternatives and highlights their pros and cons to help you make the decision that is best for your team.